 \section{Introduction}

 The electron spin can add new functionalities to electronic devices~\cite{W+01,ZFS04,FME+04}.
 Although graphene is a promising material for spintronics applications~\cite{HKG+14} due to its extraordinary electron mobility~\cite{TJP+07}, the lack of a bandgap restricts its exploitation in semiconducting spin devices.
-Besides graphene, different semiconducting two-dimensional materials~\cite{FKR+99,OCM+00,J12}, including phosphorene~\cite{ATK+17} have been considered as a potential platform for spintronics.
+Besides graphene, different semiconducting two-dimensional materials~\cite{FKR+99,OCM+00,J12}, including phosphorene~\cite{ATK+17} have been considered a potential platform for spintronics.

-Electric spin control and manipulation is facilitaed by spin-orbit coupling (SOC)~\cite{NTA+20,M21}.
+Electric spin control and manipulation are facilitated by spin-orbit coupling (SOC)~\cite{NTA+20,M21}.
 To induce or enhance SOC in a desired material, different approaches have been used, such as the electric-field induced Rashba SOC~\cite{GKE+09} or transfer of SOC between materials in van der Waals (vdW) heterostructures via the proximity effect~\cite{SFK+21}.

-In materials with low atomic $Z$ number, therefore with weak intrinsic SOC, electrical tuning of SOC coupling is not very efficient~\cite{SPS14,KGF16}.
+In materials with low atomic $Z$ number, therefore with weak intrinsic SOC, electrical tuning of SOC is not very efficient~\cite{SPS14,KGF16}.
 Instead, the proximity effect emerges as the most viable direction for inducing sizable SOC in low Z materials.
 Using different vdW heterostructures of graphene and strong SOC/magnetic materials, significant progress towards manipulation of graphene's spin~\cite{GF15,GF17,ZGF19,ZCR+21,SMK+23}, and magnetic~\cite{ZGF+16,ZGF18,ZJF19,ZGF20,ZGF22,ZF22} properties has been demonstrated.
 Focusing on phosphorene~\cite{LYY+14,RCN14,LNZ+14,FGF+15,LDD+15,LKJ+17}, a material whose sizable semiconducting gap~\cite{SMG+16,ZHC+17,FDT+19,HFM+23} makes it a promising spintronics material, a similar approach can be used.
 The obvious first choice is the vdW heterostructure made of phosphorene and a transition-metal dichalcogenide (TMDC)~\cite{MGK+23} monolayer (ML), due to the huge spin splitting in the valence bands of TMDC materials~\cite{ZCS11,KZD+13,SYZ+13,ABX+14,KBG+15}.
 The low symmetry of the phosphorene/TMDC heterostructure imposes minimal restrictions on the phosphorene's spin texture, suggesting there is an immense possibility for manipulation of the SOC in phosphorene through twisting and encapsulation.